membraneframework/membrane_core/README.md

 ```

 This is an [Elixir](elixir-lang.org) snippet, that streams an mp3 via HTTP and plays it on your speaker.
 Here's how to run it:
-- Install [libmad](https://github.com/markjeee/libmad) and [portaudio](https://github.com/PortAudio/portaudio).
-Membrane uses these libs to decode the mp3 and to access your speaker, respectively.
-You can use these commands:
-  - On Mac OS: `brew install libmad portaudio pkg-config`
-  - On Debian: `apt install libmad0-dev portaudio19-dev`

 - Option 1: Click the button below:

   [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fmembraneframework%2Fmembrane_core%2Fblob%2Fmaster%2Fexample.livemd)